 - Enhance your knowledge of career topics through presentations and workshops by Career Development.

-- Review your interests by taking the FOCUS Assessment along with other assessments for your personality, skills and values and begin to brainstorm major and career paths.
+- Review your interests by taking a career assessment to brainstorm major and career paths.

 - Investigate majors and career paths (documents for What can I do with this major?; Informational Interviewing; ONet; Bls)